STEdge: Self-training Edge Detection with Multi-layer Teaching and Regularization: Method

 \subsection{Multi-layer Teaching}

 Deeply-supervised schemes are studied and proven to be effective on edge detection~\cite{xie2015holistically}.
 The receptive field varies from different network layers.
-Low-level layers with small receptive fields are likely to detect fine details, while high-level layers tend to decide semantic class boundaries.
-Providing teaching of edge maps at multiple layers is essential and effective.
+Low-level layers with small receptive fields are likely to detect fine details, while high-level layers tend to decide semantic boundaries.
+Providing teaching of edge maps at multiple layers is essential and effective (See Section~\ref{sec: ablation} for more details).
 Previously, edge detection networks perform better with deep supervisions at multiple layers \cite{xie2015holistically}, followed by several recent methods~\cite{liu2017richer,he2019bi,poma2020dense}.
-Since the distribution of edge/non-edge pixels is heavily biased in a natural image, we adopt weighted cross entropy loss $\mathcal{L}_{wce}$ at multiple layers to drive the training.
+Since the distribution of edge/non-edge pixels is heavily biased in a natural image, we adopt the robust weighted cross entropy loss denoted as $\mathcal{L}_{wce}$~\cite{liu2017richer} at multiple layers to drive the training.
 Loss at pixel $x_{i}$ of an up-sampling block $n$ is calculated by:

 in which